Shivamjha12/Resume-Builder/README.md

 10. Run local Server  ```python manage.py runserver```
 11. Create superuser ```python manage.py createsuperuser``` or ```make su```
 # NOTE
 There is also admin privilege for superuser.
 It can be accessed by only the superuser.
 Passwords are hashed wich makes it more secure against threat.
-Only superuser can make a post.
+Only Superuser can make a post.